 After spending time with our site analytics, we also did further keyword research and updated our page titles and descriptions so that they were more Google and user-friendly.
-While we had previously optimized our website for terms like ‘b2b marketing’ and ‘business to business marketing’, we identified (with the help of our SEO firm, Convurgency), that these terms may lack specific user search intent.
+While we had previously optimized our website for terms like ‘b2b marketing’ and ‘business to business marketing’, we identified that these terms may lack specific user search intent.
 Perhaps users were looking for something more specific?
 We needed to identify the terms people actually used to identify b2b marketing services firms like ours.

 One key learning out of this whole process is that your website is never complete, especially where keywords are concerned.
 You test, retest, and test again to see which keywords are working for your website.
 And you must pay attention to Google itself.
-It constantly changes its algorithms (such as the recent Google Panda updates), so make sure you're up to date on any changes.
+It constantly changes its algorithms, so make sure you're up to date on any changes.
 We hope that you like the new look of our site!